Trustees Of Columbia University

 Joan Griffith-Lee has been with Columbia University for close to 30 years and holds three degrees from Columbia: BA from the School of General Studies, MPA from the School of International and Public Affairs, and a master's in nonprofit management from the School of Professional Studies.
 She is charged with engaging the University's community around campaigns that improve people's lives.

-Under her leadership, CCS raises more than $350,000 per year, giving every dollar to local nonprofit organizations in Uptown Manhattan.
+Under her leadership, CCS raises more than $350,000 per year, giving every dollar to local nonprofit organisations in Uptown Manhattan.
 She works to expand the scope of the CCS Annual Appeal, which solicits employees and retirees of Columbia University, Barnard College, and Teachers College for contributions.
 The campaign also includes food, clothing, and back-to-school drives, as well as coordination of in-kind donations.

 Governance Structure